Girl Unknown

 Girl Unknown (La desconocida) is a 2023 Spanish thriller film directed by Pablo Maqueda which stars Laia Manzanares and Manolo Solo alongside Eva Llorach.
 It is an adaptation of Paco Bezerra's stage play Grooming.

 Plot

-The plot tracks the developments upon the physical meeting of catfishing adult Leo and young girl Carolina in a park after they get acquainted with each other in an online chat.
+The film unfolds a pendulum swinging power dynamic between the seemingly innocent Carolina, and a guy she meets in a park named Leo.
+What begins and is a case of grooming morphs into something far more complex due to Carolina not being all she seems.

 Cast

 Production

 An adaptation of stage play Grooming by Paco Bezerra, the screenplay was penned by Pablo Maqueda, Paco Bezerra, and Haizea G. Viana.
 The film was produced by Elamedia and Fórmula Cine AIE with support from ICAA, the Madrid regional administration, Ayuntamiento de Madrid, Castilla–La Mancha's Fundación IMPULSA and ECAM, and participation of Telemadrid and CMM TV.
 Filming locations included Madrid and Albacete.
 Shooting lasted from October to November 2021.

 Release

 The film was presented in the official selection of the 26th Málaga Film Festival on 17 March 2023.
-Distributed by Filmax, it is scheduled to be released theatrically in Spain on 9 June 2023.
+Distributed by Filmax, it was released theatrically in Spain on 9 June 2023, with a later streaming release on Filmin set for 20 October 2023.